 5 Classroom Tips to Support ELL Students

-1. Create a Structured Environment with Regular Procedures and Expectations
+1. Regular Procedures and Expectations

 Consistent classroom procedures and routines can be quite helpful to English language learners because they provide a safe foundation from which they can build confidence.
 Simple things like a daily morning routine, defined procedures for putting away classroom supplies, and designated times for turning in homework can help ELLs focus on practicing their skills instead of worrying about simply grasping what is happening around them.

-2. Provide Short, Clearly Stated, and Actionable Instructions
+2. Short, Clear, and Actionable Instructions

 When instructing ELL students, it is important to consider their proficiency level and language background.
 Keep your instructions brief and concise, and try to open with action verbs to help your students understand what you want them to do.